awanhjr02/DeepLearningModels/README.md

 A project that predicts whether a person is suffering from heart disease or not involving following aspects:
-Data cleaning
+Data cleaning ,
-Handle Missing Values
+Handle Missing Values,
-Data preprocessing
+Data preprocessing,
-Visualization
+Visualization,
-Model Selection
+Model Selection,
 Evaluation